 The inflorescence is a single flower or a small cluster of stalked flowers at the tip of new growth.

 The flowers are perfect, slightly fragrant, up to 2+ inches across with 5 pink petals, ovate to oval in shape, widest near the rounded tip.
 The receptacle or base, forms a cup-shape and has 5 calyx lobes (sepals) that are lanceolate in shape with long tapering tips.
 These are usually persistent on the fruit as it forms.
-The flower stalk, the receptacle, the underside of the calyx lobes are covered with reddish glandular tipped hairs.
+The flower stalk, the receptacle and the underside of the calyx lobes are covered with reddish glandular tipped hairs.
 The reproductive parts in the corolla consist of the central yellow receptacle with densely clustered styles rising from 24 to 50 carpels.
 The receptacle is surrounded by a ring of numerous stamens, flattened toward the petal surface.
 These have yellow filaments and slightly darker yellow anthers.

 Fruit: Flowers mature to a smooth fleshy red rose hip, up to 1/2 inch in diameter, that contains numerous achenes (the true seeds).
 Wild Rose seeds should be sown outside in the Fall.
 They will germinate in the 2nd year as they need a cold moist period followed by a warm moist period followed by another cold moist period.
 If seed has been stored for the proper sequence of periods then it should be scarified before planting.
 Fall planted fresh seeds should not be scarified.
 While seed is cheap, bare root plants are usually available from native plant nurseries.